The MLS Young Alumni community welcomes graduates of the Law School from the last ten years.

 The MLS Young Alumni Committee is a volunteer advisory body that represents the needs of alumni who graduated less than ten years ago.
 The Committee’s overarching objective is to develop and implement targeted alumni initiatives and programs that are relevant and valuable to MLS young alumni.

 The MLS Young Alumni Committee is expanding and looking for new members.
 If you graduated from Melbourne Law School in the last ten years and are eager to develop an engaging young alumni program, we want to hear from you!

-Danielle is a solicitor in the Property and Development team at Colin Biggers & Paisley, and has broad experience in commercial and retail leasing, conveyancing procedure and the registration of property interests in Victoria.
+Danielle is an Assistant Parliamentary Counsel at the Office of Chief Parliamentary Counsel Victoria.
+Prior to this, she worked in the Property and Development team at Colin Biggers & Paisley, and has broad experience in commercial and retail leasing, conveyancing procedure and the registration of property interests in Victoria.
 In 2017, Danielle was chosen as a Top100 Future Leader and an Ashurst Law Award Finalist by Gradconnection.
 In her spare time, Danielle enjoys visiting galleries and museums, and reading science fiction novels.

 Alexandra Harrison-Ichlov (JD 2017)

 Alexandra is a lawyer in the Litigation team at Arnold Bloch Leibler, and has acted in a range of general commercial, restructuring and regulatory matters.
 Alexandra completed the Master of Law program at the University of Cambridge pursuant to the dual degree partnership with Melbourne Law School.
 In 2019, she was the Associate to Justice Mortimer at the Federal Court of Australia.
 Outside of work, Alexandra enjoys pursuing her interests in music and hiking.
 She also helped to facilitate the pilot of the Peer Mentoring Program at Melbourne Law School in 2019, pairing first-year JD students with early career alumni.